sgottshall1997/BuildAIde/DEMO_WALKTHROUGH.md

 ---

-*This demo script transforms ConstructionSmartTools into a powerful sales and user testing tool.
+*This demo script transforms BuildAIde into a powerful sales and user testing tool.
 The guided flows ensure consistent, impressive demonstrations that showcase real value for each user type.*